grill-lab/TaskMAD/README.md

 }
 ```

 The first 3 fields can usually be set to the values shown above as sensible defaults.
 The `agents` list defines the `Agent` subclasses that the backend will instantiate.
-The `service_provider` and `project_id` should be set as shown.
+Both of these entries are required, and should have their `service_provider` and `project_id` left at the default values.

-Each of the agents then has its own *local* configuration file.
-The filenames can be changed but should always be `configs/name_of_file.json`.
+Each of the agents then has its own *local* configuration file referenced by the `configuration_file_URL` field.
+The filenames can be changed but should always be of the form `configs/name_of_file.json`.
 The local copies of the files should be placed in the `TaskMAD/docker_deployment/core_files` directory, e.g. for the above example there should exist both `TaskMAD/docker_deployment/core_files/firebase_key.json` and `TaskMAD/docker_deployment/core_files/llm-config.json`.

 The configuration file for the `WizardOfOz` agent is simply a Firestore API key file.
 See [the original documentation](https://github.com/grill-lab/TaskMAD#firebase).

 The configuration file for the `LLMAgent` agent should look like this:

 ```json
 {